Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- Official label details: DailyMed Drug Label summarizes indications, contraindications, warnings, and adverse reactions.
+- Official label details: DailyMed Drug Label summarizes indications, contraindications, warnings, adverse reactions, and interactions.

-- Regulator label archive: FDA Diovan HCT Label covers tablet strengths, boxed warning, and safety precautions.
+- Regulator label archive: FDA Diovan HCT Label covers tablet strengths, pregnancy warning, dosing information, and safety precautions.

 This content is for informational purposes only and is not a substitute for professional medical advice.